-As 2011 slams the brakes on, editors the breadth of the land put their feet up on the desk and just serve you some reconstituted yesterdays: top-ten-20-30-50-100 countdowns of stuff that happened over the past 12 months.
-But as you grind your way through one end of year music supplement banging on about Metronomy and TV on the Radio after another, your eyes go oblong and there’s a sense of intense, giddying deja vu.
+As 2011 slams the brakes on, editors the breadth of the land put their feet up on their desks and serve you some reconstituted yesterdays—the top-10-20-30-50-100 countdowns of stuff that happened over the past 12 months.
+But as you grind your way through one end-of-year music supplement banging on about Metronomy and TV on the Radio after another, your eyes go oblong and there’s a sense of intense, giddying deja vu.
 Haven’t we seen it all before?
-In every other magazine/ paper/ webzine/ cereal box?
+In every other magazine/paper/webzine/cereal box?
 Like, every year?
 Forever?

 50 – 43.
 Stuff you've never heard.

 42 – 41.
 Stuff you never want to hear.

 40. Band managed by ex-music journalist now furiously milking his old contacts for snippets of friendly press.

 35 – 39.
 Albums bearing the traditional inscription "feat.
 Nicki Minaj."